GrahamMcBain/embark/packages/plugins/nethermind/README.md

 Eg: For the Goerli network, just put `networkType: 'goerli`
 Note: The dev mode of Netherminds is called `ndm` and the config file is `ndm_consumer_local.cfg`.
 Using `miningMode: 'dev'` automatically translates to using that config file.

+## Websocket support

+Even though Nethermind supports Websocket connections, it does not support `eth_subscribe`, so you will not be able to use contract events.
+Also, please note that you will need to change the `endpoint` in the blockchain configuration to `ws://localhost:8545/ws/json-rpc` when working in local.
+Do change the port or the  host to whatever you need.

 Visit [embark.status.im](https://embark.status.im/) to get started with [Embark](https://github.com/embark-framework/embark).